hikims/KISTLab-of-cell-signaling-analysis/README.md

 Main code

+Note that hpp files of each cpp files have to be included in main.cpp.

+ 		#include "Boolean.hpp"
+		#include "initial_data.hpp"
+		#include "functions.hpp"

 It needs to set initial data using initialdata function (initial_data.cpp).
 In this study, two receptor proteins are set as 1, others are set as 0.
 All weight is set randomly following uniform distribution.

 		initialdata(protein, Np, pre_weight, Nw); # main.cpp